Olcina/MultiPerspectiveDASHPlayer/CONTRIBUTING.md

 ## VideoPlayer

-- ensure synchronization between the videos
 - add an image to background the video player.
 - detect max-size of the browser to set the quality.
 So we don't load several 1080p videos on mobile phones.
 - don't show the videos before the are in a "ready to play" # MULTI VIDEO DASH INTEGRATION -- Loader created (e49ac3b)
-- Mute/Unmute icon changes dynamically
-- function to mute the videos individually
+- remake the code unsing promises for loading the videos
+- error handling

 ## Database